Norman Eaton: Career

-In 1940, he earned his first major commercial commission, the Land Bank in Potchefstroom.
-That same year, he entered a partnership with Alan Fair that continued until 1945.
-In 1945, he traveled to the United States, Argentina, and Brazil as well as parts of southern and central Africa.
-On his return, he was invited to restore the Reinet House in Graaff-Reinet.
-Among his best-known works are the Greenwood House, the Nedbank building on Church Street, Polley's Arcade, and the Little Theatre Unisa (all in Pretoria) as well as the Nedbank Building on Smith Street in Durban.
-His other designs for Landbank buildings include those in Potchefstroom, Pietermaritzburg, and Kroonstad.
+In 1940, he earned his first major commercial commission, the Land Bank Building in Potchefstroom.
+That year, he entered a five-year partnership with another architect, Alan Fair.
+From 1945 to 1952, Norman Eaton & Partners included Fair, Robert Cole Bowen, Adriaan Louw Meiring and D.F.H.
+Naudé.
+In 1945, he traveled to the United States, Argentina and Brazil, as well as parts of southern and central Africa.
+Upon his return, because of his appreciation of Cape Dutch architecture as a true vernacular, he was invited to restore the Reinet House in Graaff-Reinet.
+The Nedbank building in Durban is considered to be his masterpiece; other well-known works are the Nedbank building in Pretoria, Polley's Arcade and the Little Theatre in Pretoria, the Landbank buildings in Potchefstroom, Pietermaritzburg, and Kroonstad, and many of his houses.